Jersey could have been designed for running fans—scenic backdrops like castles in the sea, sandy beaches and hills and countryside valleys.

-One of Jersey’s most well known runners gives us his 5 favourite winter running routes:
+One of Jersey’s most well-known runners gives us his five favourite winter running routes in Jersey:

 ELIZABETH CASTLE TO ST AUBIN’S FORT